urbanriskmap/docs.petabencana/general/error_codes.md

 * **409 Conflict** - the resource exists but if the request was allowed a conflict would be created in the system, for example, filing a report for a card where a report already exists

+* **415 Unsupported Media Type** - the file being uploaded is not supported by the system - this usually means a binary file such as an image is being uploaded but the Content-Type header with the associated MIME type \(e.g. \`image/jpeg\`\) has not been supplied

 * **429 Too Many Requests** - you have exceeded your per second or per day quota of requests

 ### 5xx Errors